The Queen's Medical Center: Description

 Queen's is the largest private hospital in Hawaiʻi, licensed to operate with 575 acute care beds.
 With 3,600 employees—including 1,160 nurses and over 1,100 physicians on staff—it is also one of the state of Hawaiʻi's largest employers.
 It is a Level I trauma center and the only designated Level I trauma center in the state of Hawaiʻi, and first Level I in the Pacific.

+The Queen's Medical Center is also the first and only Comprehensive Stroke Center in Hawai'i.
 It is located in downtown Honolulu, southwest of Interstate H-1.

 Queen's is accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and affiliated with the Voluntary Hospitals of America (VHA).
 The medical center is also approved to participate in residency training by the Accreditation Council for Graduate Medical Education.

 In 2009, The Queen's Medical Center achieved Magnet status from the American Nurses Credentialing Center.
 Magnet recognition is held by six percent of hospitals in the United States.
 Queen's is the first hospital in Hawaiʻi to achieve Magnet status.

 The Queen's Medical Center is a 501 (c) (3) non-profit corporation.

 Core operation

 Patient care

 As the leading medical referral center in the Pacific Basin, Queen's is widely known for its programs in cancer, cardiovascular disease, neuroscience, orthopedics, surgery, trauma, behavioral medicine and women's health.
 Queen's offers a comprehensive range of specialties, including gastroenterology, genetics, geriatrics, gynecology, neonatology, obstetrics, psychiatry, pulmonology, and radiology.
 It is one of the few hospitals in the state with both a 24-hour emergency psychiatry consultation service and a busy yet robust consultation-liaison service.
 Kekela is the 20-bed acute adult inpatient psychiatric unit, and the Family Treatment Center is Queen's child and adolescent psychiatry inpatient unit supporting acute and residential beds with up to 20 patients at any one time.
-Outpatient care at Queen's is available through Queen Emma Clinics, a primary care clinic with a focus on the uninsured and underinsured.
+Outpatient care at Queen's is available through outpatient clinics on Oahu, Big Island, and Molokai with more than 20 clinics, as well as Queen Emma Clinics, a primary care clinic with a focus on the uninsured and underinsured.
 Queen's is the only Level I trauma center in Hawaii verified by the American College of Surgeons.